hsynlms/fastify-guard/README.md

 /*
 http://localhost:3000 -> will print out below result if the authenticated user does not have 'admin' role

-{
-  "statusCode": 401,
-  "error": "Unauthorized",
-  "message": "you are not allowed to call this route" }
+you are not allowed to call this route
 */
 ```